jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 **Clapham School.** Wheaton, Illinois.
 High School Teacher.
 August 2017—

-- Designed and implemented new courses in Calculus and Economics, as with plans for additions in the future
+- Designed and implemented new courses in Calculus and Economics, with plans for additions in the future

 - Taught high school humanities, a course integrating writing, literature, philosophy, and theology